Introduction: Ultimate Lego Raspberry Pi Case

 5) You can take the Pi out easily without having to take the case apart.

-6) It doesn't rattle (twice as important as the other features).
+6) It doesn't rattle (I hear this is twice as important as the other features).

 7) It looks tres cool.

 Each stage has a picture of the parts you need.
 I have included links to each item on Amazon, in case you need stock.

 Step 1: Preparation